 Early History of the Domame family

 This web page shows only a small excerpt of our Domame research.
-Another 305 words (22 lines of text) covering the years 1190, 1332, 1511, 1577, 1561 and 1577 are included under the topic Early Domame History in all our PDF Extended History products and printed products wherever possible.
+Another 153 words (11 lines of text) covering the years 1190, 1332, 1511, 1577, 1561, 1577, 1579, 1634, 1561, 1585 and 1652 are included under the topic Early Domame History in all our PDF Extended History products and printed products wherever possible.

 Domame Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Domame include Dunham, Dunnam, Downham, Dounham, Downnam and others.

 Early Notables of the Domame family (pre 1700)

 Another 58 words (4 lines of text) are included under the topic Early Domame Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Domame family to Ireland

 Some of the Domame family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Domame family

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Domame or a variant listed above: John Dunham of Plymouth who in 1633 purchased land at Dartmouth.
 Later John Dunham of Barnstable settled in 1655.
 By 1850 the Dunham name had reached as far west as San Francisco..